 Undergraduate Drop/Add: Students may drop and add undergraduate courses during the first week of a session.
 Students joining a course after the official start date will still be expected to complete assignments by the published due date.
 If the course dropped is of a greater credit value than the course added, the student may request a refund for the difference.
 The terms outlined in the Cancellation Policy (Student’s Right to Cancel) shall apply.

-Notice Concerning Transferability of Credits and Credentials Earned at ISSA: The transferability of credits you earn at ISSA is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the degree, diploma, or certificate you earn from ISSA is also at the complete discretion of the institution to which you may seek to transfer.
-If the credits, degree, diploma, or certificate that you earn from ISSA are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason you should make certain that your attendance at ISSA will meet all of your future educational goals.
-This may include contacting an institution to which you may seek to transfer after attending ISSA to determine if your credits, degree, diploma, or certificate will transfer.
+NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION: The transferability of credits you earn at ISSA is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the (degree, diploma, or certificate) you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
+If the (credits or degree, diploma, or certificate) that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+For this reason you should make certain that your attendance at this institution will meet your educational goals.
+This may include contacting an institution to which you may seek to transfer after attending ISSA to determine if your (credits or degree, diploma, or certificate) will transfer.

 Associate’s Degree: To earn an Associate’s Degree, students must earn 90 quarter credits in accepted coursework.
 Students must earn a minimum of 30 credits through structured undergraduate ISSA courses.
 (Self-paced ISSA courses can satisfy core curriculum, but are not counted toward the 30-credit undergraduate minimum.)
 Transferred coursework is evaluated based on quality, comparability, and appropriateness, and must be approved by the Registrar.
 A minimum 2.0 institutional grade point average (GPA) and a minimum 2.0 core GPA are required.
 All fees must be paid in full.
 Upon successful completion of program requirements, submission of the Graduation Application and non-refundable $100 Graduation Fee, and fulfillment of all financial obligations, you will be awarded a diploma.

-Self-paced certificate courses: Students must submit all course quizzes, score 75% or better on all sections of either a seminar, home study or online examination, and submit proof of high school completion (or equivalent) and current adult CPR/AED.
+Self-paced certificate courses: Students must submit all course quizzes, score 75% or better on all sections of either a seminar, home study or online examination, and submit proof of high school completion (or equivalent) and current adult CPR/AED/First Aid.
 All fees must be paid in full.
 Upon successful completion of your program and financial obligation, the ISSA Professional Division will issue certification.
 Students who successfully complete the program before reaching 18 years of age will not receive certification until they turn 18.
-ISSA certification is valid for 2 years and is renewable by completing 20 approved Continuing Education Units (CEUs), and submitting a $75 processing fee and updated CPR/AED documentation.
+ISSA certification is valid for 2 years and is renewable by completing 20 approved Continuing Education Units (CEUs), and submitting a $99 processing fee and updated CPR/AED/First Aid documentation.

 ISSA cannot, in any way, guarantee employment after the student has successfully completed the program of study.